Otolaryngology Book

-1. Allergic Contact Dermatitis (Type 4 Hypersensitivity)
+1. Contact Dermatitis is a delayed T cell-mediated response (Type 4 delayed Hypersensitivity)

-3. Efficacy: Evaluating Allergic Contact Dermatitis
+IV.
+Efficacy: Evaluating Allergic Contact Dermatitis

-4. Technique
+V. Technique

-1. Place drop of each diluted agent in patch test chamber
+1. Place drop of each diluted agent in Patch Test chamber

 2. Apply patch to non-irritated, clean skin of back